FRC4607/Spatial-AI/README.md

 These are the software tools used in development:

 - [Python 3](https://www.python.org/)
-  Used on the Raspberry Pi for processing OAK-D inference packets and sending them to the robot via NetworkTables.
+  Runs on the Raspberry Pi to process OAK-D inference packets and send data to the robot.

 - [pyntcore](https://pypi.org/project/pyntcore/)
-  Enables NetworkTables client communication on the Raspberry Pi.
+  Enables NetworkTables client communication from the Pi to the robot controller.

 - [DepthAI & DepthAI SDK](https://github.com/luxonis/depthai/blob/main/depthai_sdk/README.md)
-  Provides the API interface to the OAK-D Lite.
+  Provides the API interface to the OAK-D Lite camera.

 - [Luxonis YOLO Conversion Tool](https://tools.luxonis.com/)
-  Converts YOLO models (e.g. from Ultralytics) into `.blob` format for OAK-D Lite inference.
+  Converts YOLO models (e.g. from Ultralytics) into `.blob` format for use with OAK-D.

 ---

-## 🍓 Setting Up the Raspberry Pi 4B
+## 🍓 1.
+Setting Up the Raspberry Pi 4B

 📝 Build a custom image with the following features: